 He and his father were caught in the crossfire of IDF snipers who targeted both of them as they hid behind a concrete barrier.
 [Video Here]

 As hard as this project was to complete emotionally this is nothing compared to what our Indigenous brothers and sisters go through in Gaza and other settlement prisons on a daily basis.
 I have the privilege and luxury of walking away from the computer screen, the art and that life.
 They do not get to walk away from anything.
 Therefore their stories and experiences should remain, never to be forgotten.

-When the children of Palestine are caught on video resisting with stones or otherwise, like Fawzi al-Junaidi, the IDF will raid their homes and schools kicking down doors, literally snatching them from their loved ones at gunpoint.
-These children are disappeared into a system of cages to be interrogated and tortured just like what is happening along the southern U.S. and Mexico border.
-In fact, the high-tech wall technology that has been perfected against the Palestinian people is now being imported from Israel to the southern border.
+When the children of Palestine like Fawzi al-Junaidi are caught resisting, the IDF will raid their homes and schools.
+They will kick down doors to snatch them from their loved ones at gunpoint.
+Palestinian children are disappeared into a system of cages to be interrogated and tortured.
+This same state state-sponsored terrorism is happening along the southern U.S. and Mexico border.
+In fact, the high-tech wall technology that has been perfected against the Palestinian people is now being imported from the IDF to the southern border.

 What the average American does not understand is that Indigenous children in cages has been normalized on our continent since colonial contact.
-In order to secure gold Columbus separated families by keeping men and boys in cages as slaves to mine for gold quotas and our girls and women were trafficked as sex slaves for his crew.
+In order to secure gold Columbus separated families by keeping men and boys in cages as slaves to mine for gold quotas.
+Our girls and women were trafficked as sex slaves for his crew.

-Not much has changed for the Indigenous of Turtle Island in over 520+ years of continued genocide.
+Not much has changed for the Indigenous of Turtle Island in over 530 years of a continued genocide.
 However, we still exist and in the spirit of many Indigenous warriors like Faris, we still resist.
-He did what he did for the love of his people.
-He was not afraid and we shouldn’t be either.
+Faris did what he did for the love of his people.
+He was not afraid.
+We shouldn’t be either.

 It is not anti-semitic to advocate for basic human rights.
-You are on stolen land.
+Never forget, you are on stolen land.